hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 > helion events *\<application\>*
 > :   Show recorded application events, for application or space.
 >     Without an application given the current or specified space is
 >     used, otherwise that application.
-This is an Application Lifecycle Service 3 specific
->     command.
 >
 >     + options
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.

 >
 >     --json
 >